MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

 ## Highly regulated workers

-Highly regulated workers pose additional challenges beyond the average information worker because they may work on locked down devices, work in locked down environments, or have special regulatory requirements they must satisfy.
+Highly regulated workers pose more challenges than the average information worker because they may work on locked down devices, work in locked down environments, or have special regulatory requirements they must satisfy.

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/regulated-worker-examples.png" alt-text="Diagram that shows examples of requirements for highly regulated workers.":::

-Highly regulated workers often leverage smart cards due to regulated environments already having heavy adoption of PKI and smart card infrastructure.
+Highly regulated workers often use smart cards due to regulated environments already having heavy adoption of PKI and smart card infrastructure.
 However, consider when smart cards are desirable and required and when they can be balanced with more user-friendly options, such as Windows Hello for Business.

 ### Highly regulated worker deployment flow without PKI